Café Müller

 Café Müller is a dance choreographed by Pina Bausch set to the music of Henry Purcell.
-It has been performed regularly since its creation and in May 1978 was performed and filmed at the Opernhaus, and broadcast on German television in December of that year.
+It has been performed regularly since its creation in May 1978, and in May 1985 the dance was performed and filmed at the Opernhaus Wuppertal, and broadcast on German television in December of that year.

 Performance history

 Original production

-Pina Bausch created and performed Café Müller for her dance company Tanztheater Wuppertal.
-The performance took place on May 20, 1978 at the Opernhaus Wuppertal.
-The dance was inspired by and based on her childhood memories of watching her father work at his café in Germany during and immediately following World War II.
+Pina Bausch created and performed Café Müller, a dance set to the music of Henry Purcell, for her dance company Tanztheater Wuppertal, in 1978.
+It was inspired by and based on her childhood memories of watching her father work at his café in Germany during and immediately following World War II.

+The dance is 45 minutes long.
+The setting is a deserted cafe with scattered tables and chairs, in which the dancers stumble around, eyes closed, bumping into the chairs and each other.
+Bausch had most of the dancers perform this piece with their eyes closed.
+The six dancers continually lift, drop, and chase each other.

+The performance took place on 20 May 1978 at the Opernhaus Wuppertal.

 Televised broadcast

-Café Müller was broadcast on German television in December 1985.
+Café Müller was filmed, with direction by Bausch, and broadcast on German television in December 1985.
+A DVD of the performance is available.

-Director and choreographer: Pina Bausch

-Music: Henry Purcell's The Fairy-Queen and Dido and Aeneas.